 The methane cycle diagnostic is more complex.
-The perennial accumulation of CH$_4$ frost on South-facing slopes and the presence of thicker frost on North-facing slopes compared to flat surfaces suggest that the rough simulation should exhibit lower atmospheric CH$_4$ volume mixing ratios than the smooth case.
-However, the different total pressures between the simulations bias the results.
-Due to lower pressure in the rough simulation during Northern summer, methane is less diluted, resulting in higher atmospheric CH$_4$ volume mixing ratios.
-Conversely, higher pressure during the Southern summer leads to greater methane dilution and lower mixing ratios compared to the smooth simulation.
+The perennial accumulation of CH$_4$ frost on south-facing slopes and thicker frost on north-facing slopes compared to flat surfaces suggest that the rough simulation should exhibit lower atmospheric CH$_4$ volume-mixing ratios than the smooth case.
+The different total pressures between the simulations bias the results, however.
+Due to lower pressure in the rough simulation during northern summer, methane is less diluted, resulting in higher atmospheric CH$_4$ volume-mixing ratios.
+Conversely, higher pressure during the southern summer leads to greater methane dilution and lower mixing ratios compared to the smooth simulation.
 Since pressure variations also impact the methane cycle and the amount of methane condensing and subliming, this bias is not straightforward to correct and prevents us from drawing definitive conclusions about slope microclimate effects on the methane cycle.